 This is an anthropological study of Jewish diamond traders in New York written in a freeform, novel-like style.
-While this approach has been used successfully in the past, in this book it is sorely disappointing.
+While this approach has worked successfully in the past, here it sorely disappoints.

-While the author’s stated purpose is to show the complexity of her subject’s life, I found the style quite distracting.
-If you want to learn about a particular subject, like the history of the Jewish people in the diamond trade, you won’t find it in a single section but scattered in bits and pieces throughout the book.
+While the author's stated purpose is to show the complexity of her subject's life, I found the style quite distracting.
+If you want to learn about a particular subject, like the history of the Jewish people in the diamond trade, you won't find it in a single section but scattered throughout the book.

 Usage problems even appear in quotations.
-For example, Shield quotes a diamond cutter: “The light goes in and it gets bent, just like when you put a stick in water it looks bent, and that’s because of the specific density.”
-It’s hard to imagine a diamond cutter making this statement.
-Specific density, or gravity, is a physical property that has nothing to do with optical response.
+For example, Shield quotes a diamond cutter: "The light goes in and it gets bent, just like when you put a stick in water it looks bent, and that's because of the specific density."
+It's hard to imagine a diamond cutter making this statement.
+Specific gravity, or density, is a physical property that has nothing to do with optical response.
 The diamond cutter must have said refraction.
-Specific density and refraction are basic technical terms.
+Density and refraction are basic technical terms.

-Shield’s lack of familiarity with even the basics of gemology hurts her work.
-This is a shame because there is some interesting information in this book.
+Shield's lack of familiarity with even the basics of gemology hurts her work.
+This is a shame because there's some interesting information in this book.

 A Life in the International Gem Trade